Knowledge-Level Consistency Reinforcement Learning: Dual-Fact Alignment for Long-Form Factuality: Experiments

 \textbf{Dataset and Metrics.} We evaluate model performance on four long-form factual benchmarks: FActScore~\citep{min2023factscore}, Hallulens-LongWiki (abbreviated as LongWiki)~\citep{bang2025hallulens}, LongFact~\citep{wei2024long}, and Factory~\citep{chen2025factory}.
 Metrics include FActScore, Recall@K, Precision, F1@K and WR (Win Rate).
 Detailed descriptions of the training data processing pipeline are provided in Section~\ref{sec:rl_data} and the Appendix~\ref{sec:appendix_data}.
 For a detailed description of the evaluation metrics and related configuration settings, please refer to Appendix~\ref{sec:appendix_evaluation}.

-\textbf{Models and Baselines.} To comprehensively evaluate the effectiveness of our proposed method and ensure a fair and thorough comparison across different training paradigms and model scales, we conduct extensive experiments on Qwen2.5 family models of various sizes, including 7B, 14B, and 32B.
-Our baselines include a wide range of representative methods: pretrained base models (Base), prompting method CoVe~\citep{dhuliawala2023chain}, supervised fine-tuned models (DeepSeek Distillation Series~\citep{guo2025deepseek}), unsupervised method Intuitor~\citep{zhao2025learning}, DPO~\citep{rafailov2023direct} and GRPO~\citep{shao2024deepseekmath} variants based on different reward signals (DPO + FActScore\&KLC rewards and GRPO + FActScore\&KLC rewards).
+\textbf{Models and Baselines.} To comprehensively evaluate the effectiveness of our proposed method and ensure a fair and thorough comparison across different training paradigms and model scales, we conduct extensive experiments on Qwen2.5~\citep{Yang2024Qwen25TR} family models of various sizes, including 7B, 14B, and 32B.
+Our baselines include a wide range of representative methods: pretrained base models (Base), prompting method CoVe~\citep{dhuliawala2023chain}, supervised fine-tuned models (DeepSeek Distillation Series~\citep{guo2025deepseek}), unsupervised method Intuitior~\citep{zhao2025learning}, Self-Eval-P(True)~\citep{zhang2024self} (leveraging P(True) to refine factual precision), DPO~\citep{rafailov2023direct} and GRPO~\citep{shao2024deepseekmath} variants based on different reward signals (DPO+FActScore\&KLC rewards, GRPO+FActScore\&KLC rewards, and GRPO+FActScore+No. claims).

 \textbf{Training Details.} Training is conducted on 16$\times$H100 (80GB) GPUs with full-parameter tuning.
 For all experiments, we employ a consistent learning rate of 1e-6 with cosine warmup.
 Further implementation details are provided in the Appendix~\ref{sec:appendix_train_parameters}.